-This intermediate course provides a foundation in the fundamentals of two-dimensional design.
-Through in-class projects, students explore the elements and principles of art using a wide variety of traditional and non-traditional media and methods.
+This intermediate course provides a foundation in the fundamentals of printmaking.
+Through inclass projects, students explore the elements and principles of art using a wide variety of traditional and non-traditional media and methods.
 Projects include, but are not limited to, printmaking, mixed media, book making, and collage.
 Students will also explore the rich crafting traditions of different cultures to build an understanding of the arts in a global context.
 This course is designed to open a window to self-expression and awareness that will support further study and portfolio development for the student.
-This course is recommended for students interested in taking AP® Studio Art.